Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 #### Don't: Use complex interactions

-Avoid making users navigate through content on the notification modal.
-You may think a modal can hold multiple interactions, but too many distracts from the meeting.
+You may be able to design a single modal with multiple interactions, but too many can distract from the meeting.

    :::column-end:::
 :::row-end:::